Jessica McKenna: Television, film, and web series

 In 2014, McKenna was a regular cast member on Fox's improv-based game show, Riot, until its cancellation.
 In 2016, McKenna starred alongside fellow Upright Citizens Brigade (UCB) alumnae Nicole Byer and Alison Rich in Fox's sketch comedy show, Party Over Here, which was produced by The Lonely Island and Paul Scheer.
 Party Over Here was cancelled after one season.
 McKenna has appeared in episodes of Modern Family and The Goldbergs.

 McKenna often collaborates with UCB alumnus Zach Reino.
 McKenna and Reino have worked together on musical sketches for Funny or Die, BuzzFeed, and Nickelodeon.
 In 2016, McKenna and Reino wrote and starred together in ABC's web series, Serious Music.
-Along with Zeke Nicholson, the pair also featured in an episode of Dropout series Game Changer titled "The Official Cast Recording", in which they improvised a short musical based on host Sam Reich's prompts.
-This was later adapted into a full series on Dropout titled Play It By Ear.
+Along with Zeke Nicholson, the pair also featured in a 2021 episode of Dropout series Game Changer titled "The Official Cast Recording", in which they improvised a short musical based on host Sam Reich's prompts.
+This was later adapted into a full series on Dropout titled Play It By Ear the following year.

 McKenna also works as a voice actress.
 McKenna voices the lead character, Lennon, on Amazon's Little Big Awesome.
-It was originally announced that McKenna would voice the lead character on Billy Dilley's Super-Duper Subterranean Summer, however, creator Aaron Springer ultimately was cast in that role.
+It was originally announced that McKenna would voice the lead character on Billy Dilley's Super-Duper Subterranean Summer; however, creator Aaron Springer ultimately was cast in that role.

 In 2022, McKenna, along with Neil Casey, Zach Reino, and Niccole Thurman, won the Writers Guild of America Award in the category "Quiz and Audience Participation" for her work on the series Baking It.
 In 2023, she was nominated again for the same award together with the other writers of Baking It.

 Podcasts

 Since 2017, McKenna and Reino have hosted the musical comedy podcast Off Book: The Improvised Musical, which was initially on the Earwolf network.
+In 2023, she appeared as one of the main characters in the children's podcast Sound Detectives.
 McKenna is also a regular guest on the podcast version of Comedy Bang!
-Bang!, where she is known for characters such as Beth, the Power Wheels–obsessed eight-year-old, and This Is Your Boy Troy.
+Bang!, where she is known for characters such as Beth, the Power Wheels–obsessed eight-year-old, This Is Your Boy Troy, and Park Ranger Margery Kershaw.
 McKenna has also appeared on Improv4Humans, Doughboys, The JV Club, and Hollywood Handbook.